jeff4/a7/src/pages/posts/59-pas-chap7.md

 1. He also observed, similarly to Köhler, that the nervous system speaks this primary language using the statistical properties of stimuli ('complete code'), rather than exact markers ('short code').
 1. Given such probabilistic dynamics, von Neumann concluded, counterintuitively, that in the nervous system a 'deterioration' of arithmetic precision can actually result in 'an improvement in logics'.
 1. He highlighted, among others, that biological neural networks operate with an error tolerance that would set any deterministic computing machine out of joint.

+### JH Break on graceful degradation mostly required in biology and eecs needed to learn redundancy/error correction

-1. A single mistake in a computer programme and the whole machine halts.
+1. **A single mistake in a computer programme and the whole machine halts.
 However, such mistakes never trouble organisms.
-It is, then, the same probabilistic nature of organisms that make them fault redundant and able to perceive fuzzy and complex figures effortlessly:
+It is, then, the same probabilistic nature of organisms that make them fault redundant and able to perceive fuzzy and complex figures effortlessly:**
 	* *The fact that natural organisms have such a radically different attitude about errors and behave so differently when an error occurs is probably connected with some other traits of natural organisms, which are entirely absent from our automata.*
 	* *The ability of a natural organism to survive in spite of a high incidence of error (which our artificial automata are incapable of) probably requires a very high flexibility and ability of the automaton to watch itself and reorganize itself.*
 	* *And this probably requires a very considerable autonomy of parts.
 There is a high autonomy of parts in the human nervous system.
 This autonomy of parts of a system has an effect which is observable in the human nervous system but not in artificial automata.*